allenpavlovich/gen-ai-midterm-project/data/markdown_clean_final/people_maggie-wu.md

 #### What were the top factors that went into your decision to choose the MS in Applied Data Science Program at UChicago?

-The program has a strong reputation in the data science industry.
-It also offers innovative curricula that integrate advanced topics and trends in the field.
+The program has solid reputation in data science industry.
+It also provides innovative curriculums that integrate advanced topics and trends in the field.

 #### What was one of your favorite aspects of being a student at UChicago?

-The faculty at UChicago foster a diverse and inclusive environment where students from various backgrounds feel valued and empowered to excel.
+The faculty at UChicago creates a diverse and inclusive environment where students from various backgrounds felt valued and empowered to excel.

 #### In your view, how has the MS in Applied Data Science degree advanced your career so far?

-The program advanced my career by providing a structured learning experience, practical project work, and an inspiring environment for discussion.
-The degree also opened doors to new opportunities.
+The program advanced my career by providing systematic learning structure, practical project experience, and inspiring discussion environment.
+The degree also helped me open doors to new opportunities.

 #### What was one of your favorite classes you took at UChicago and why?

-Big Data Platform was one of my favorite classes because it offered a comprehensive overview of advanced technology infrastructures, which are difficult to grasp without the instructors’ guidance and insights.
-It built my foundation for big data exploration.
+Big data platform is one of my favorite classes because it provides a comprehensive overview of m advanced technology infrastructures, which is very difficult to grasp without the instructors’ guidance and insights.
+It builds my foundations of the big data exploration.

 #### What do you enjoy doing outside of work?